 Regular tests, including echocardiograms (ultrasound on the heart)

-Check-ups with the doctor and dentist.
+Regular check-ups with the doctor and dentist.

-Additional treatment if required:
+Other treatment if required:

 Specialist care for pregnant women.